AugurProject/augur/packages/augur.js/README.md

 To perform this NPM update, you must have access to the augurproject NPM repository.

-### Summary (Example Full Deploy, to a new version of augur-core)
+### Summary (Example Full Deploy, to a new version of core)

 ```
-augur.js$ npm install --save-exact augur-core@latest
+augur.js$ npm install --save-exact core@latest
 augur.js$ git add package.json package-lock.json
 augur.js$ RINKEBY_PRIVATE_KEY=$(cat $HOME/dev/key/deploy_keys.prv) node scripts/dp deploy aura clique rinkeby
 augur.js$ git add src/contracts/{address,upload-block-numbers}.json
-augur.js$ git commit -m 'Bumping contracts to new deploy for updated augur-contracts'
+augur.js$ git commit -m 'Bumping contracts to new deploy for updated contracts'
 augur.js$ npm run release:dev
 ```

 ## NPM commands of interest

-This command is used to build pre-populated docker image and push to [docker hub](https://hub.docker.com/r/augurproject/dev-pop-geth/tags/). the image is tagged with`:latest` and with the version of augur-core used. ie `core-0.12.2`, see scripts/build-docker.sh for more details.
+This command is used to build pre-populated docker image and push to [docker hub](https://hub.docker.com/r/augurproject/dev-pop-geth/tags/). the image is tagged with`:latest` and with the version of core used. ie `core-0.12.2`, see scripts/build-docker.sh for more details.
 * npm run docker:build